-We are happy to release these various open educational resources thanks to funding through eCampusOntario!
+We are happy to release these various open educational resources (OER) and support open pedagogy!
+All materials on this site are publicly accessible and free for any user to use, adapt and redistribute.
 Take a moment to explore the resources UofT is proud to share.

 Introduction to History and Philosophy of Science